JaneJeon/bazaar-backend/docs/api.md

 ### <a name="negart"></a>GET `/negotiations/:artistName`

 ### <a name="negpost"></a>POST `/negotiations`

 ### <a name="negpatch"></a>PATCH `/negotiations/:artistName`

 ## Errors

-The API, on error, will return a status code (`error.response.status`) and an error message (`error.response.data`).
+The API, on error, will return a JSON with the status code, the error name and the message.
 The error message should be relayed to the user.

 When a request is malformed (e.g. wrong/missing parameters), returns a 400 status code.

+When a request isn't authenticated (i.e. missing cookie), returns a 401.

 When a route and/or a resource is not found, returns a 404 status code.
+This can also happen when a resource does exist but the requester does not have access to it.

 When there was a conflict in one of the parameters (e.g. username/email is already taken), returns a 409 status code.